- Search The Registry

 Eleanor Holmes Norton

 *Eleanor Holmes Norton was born on this date in 1937.
-She is an African American lawyer and politician.
+She is a Black lawyer and politician.

 Norton was elected in 1990 as a Democratic non-voting delegate to the United States House of Representatives.
 Also, she may speak only on behalf of the District and vote only in committee, not on the House floor.
 The District, which has no Senate member at all, shares its limited form of Congressional representation with Puerto Rico and three other U.S. territories: Guam, American Samoa, and the US Virgin Islands.
 Unlike those territories or any other place in the United States, citizens are subject to all federal laws, including taxation, despite not being represented in Congress.
 Norton is a regular panelist on the PBS women's news program To the Contrary.